Expert Reviewed: Alex Carter — Cybersecurity Researcher specializing in online anonymity, Tor infrastructure, and privacy tools since 2019.

 What Is Tor?

-It works like a modified version of Mozilla Firefox with built-in anonymity features.
-The Tor Project, the nonprofit behind Tor, maintains the software and relies on thousands of volunteers worldwide to keep the network running.
+Many people ask, "what is tor exactly?" or "tor what is it?"
+It is essentially a modified version of Mozilla Firefox with built-in anonymity features.
+The Tor Project, the nonprofit behind this privacy network, maintains the software and relies on thousands of volunteers worldwide to keep the system running.

-Unlike regular browsers that connect you directly to websites, Tor routes your traffic through multiple servers before reaching its destination.
+Understanding tor uses is the first step to better privacy.
+Unlike regular browsers that connect you directly to websites, this anonymous browser routes your traffic through multiple servers before reaching its destination.
 This makes it extremely difficult for anyone to trace your online activity back to you.
+Whether you are a journalist, activist, or just a privacy-conscious user, what is tor meant for?
+It is a tool to reclaim your digital sovereignty.

 When you use a normal browser like Chrome or Safari, your computer establishes a direct connection to the website you are visiting.
 The website can see your IP address, which reveals your approximate location and can be used to identify you.